 But what if you do have a preference, and then find out you are having the opposite?
 That happened to one of my friends.
 She spent months worrying that she would not bond with her daughter because she so desperately wanted a son.
 When she met the baby, she fell in love.
 Why not avoid the worrying altogether?

-Your baby is not primarily a gender.
-First and foremost, your baby is a person... with a unique and beautiful soul.
+First and foremost, your baby is a person, with a unique and beautiful soul.
 Want to prove that to the world?
 Wait to find out.
-Then, people will be meeting Baby James with the sparkling eyes and incredible laugh or Baby Alice with the tuft of curls and voracious appetite, and not simply "the boy" or "the girl."
+Then people will be meeting Baby James with the sparkling eyes and incredible laugh or Baby Alice with the tuft of curls and voracious appetite, and not simply "the boy" or "the girl."

-Some cultures still instill the superiority of having sons—there might be someone in your family, whether or not they admit it to you, who will be disappointed in which gender your unborn baby is.
+Some cultures still prize the perceived superiority of sons, and there might be someone in your family, whether or not they admit it to you, who will be disappointed to learn you're having a girl.
+(There may also be those who are disappointed you're having a boy.)
 Sure, they may eventually get over it.
 But why not spare your child being anything but happily anticipated?

-Not finding out the gender is a statement, an act of defiance against the temptation (whether yours or someone else's) to "root" for one gender, or have preconceived notions about the child's personality.
+Not finding out your baby's sex is a statement, an act of defiance against the temptation (whether yours or someone else's) to "root" for one sex or have preconceived notions about your child's personality.
 It can also be a way to protect an unborn baby from people's opinions before they are even out of the womb.
 There will be plenty of time for facing those later.

 My nursery was seafoam green, decorated with Peter Rabbit and Jemima Puddleduck.
-The clothes my baby to wore home from the hospital?
-A beautiful soft cream onesie with a bunny rabbit stitched on the front.
-All of the sweet yellow, green, and white outfits looked adorable – and it was fun to go shopping for the more gender-specific clothes after a few weeks of recovery.
+The clothes my baby wore home from the hospital?
+A beautiful soft cream onesie with a bunny stitched on the front.
+All the sweet yellow, green and white outfits looked adorable, and it was fun to go shopping for the more gender-specific clothes after a few weeks of recovery.

 Think that can't happen?
-I know someone last year who thought she was having a girl... guess something special was hiding off camera, because lo and behold, she delivered a baby boy and brought him home to his pink Disney Princess bedroom.
+I know someone who thought she was having a girl.
+But I guess something special was hiding off camera, because lo and behold, she delivered a baby boy last year and brought him home to his pink Disney Princess bedroom.

 Sure, it's rare.
 But can you imagine if they made a mistake?
 You might feel you were mourning a lost baby you never really had.

-Knowing the gender might make you think you know better what to expect with the new baby.
+Knowing your baby's sex might make you think you know what to expect when they're born.
 Wrong!

 The big trend these days is finding out.
-It's so easy—there’s sonograms, blood tests and even over-the-counter kits.
+It's so easy—there are sonograms, blood tests and even over-the-counter kits.